-Cut your Entertainment Spending: Look for alternative ways to enjoy time with the family – instead of going to the movies (which can easily be $30 – $50 if not more), look for cheaper entertainment options like concerts in the park, our weekend activity round up, or invest in a projector and do family nights at home.
-Americans spend as much as $229 per MONTH on Entertainment – by cutting that in half or more, you have an extra $100 – $120 to sock away.
+#1: Cut your Entertainment Spending: Look for alternative ways to enjoy time with the family.
+Instead of going to the movies (which can easily be $30 – $50 if not more), look for cheaper entertainment options.
+Try concerts in the park, or invest in a projector and do family nights at home.
+Americans spend as much as $229 per month on Entertainment.
+By cutting that in half or more, you have an extra $100 – $120 to sock away.

-Last time we mentioned changing withholdings, many of you mentioned that you’d rather be “safe than sorry” and overpay than underpay – while that has some truth.. that is why it’s important to have a tax professional assess your finances (or you!) on a quarterly basis.
+In terms of withholdings, many people may assume they’d rather be “safe than sorry” – meaning they’d rather overpay than underpay.
+While that has some truth.. that is why it’s important to have a tax professional assess your finances on a quarterly basis.

-Your finances should be a monthly review – not something you adjust yearly – by sitting down on a monthly basis and re-analyzing, then you won’t have to wonder if you are over or underpaying.
-And for those of you who are self employed, it IS possible to adjust your withholdings to allow that money to work harder for you – I’m self employed …. and I know that overpaying can be avoided.
+Your finances should be a monthly review, not something you adjust yearly.
+Sit down on a monthly basis and re-analyze.
+Then you won’t have to wonder if you are over or underpaying.
+If you are self employed, it IS possible to adjust your withholdings to allow that money to work harder for you – I’m self employed …. and I know that overpaying can be avoided.
 But as we mentioned, it requires monthly review and communication between you and your tax professional.

 Your finances are not and shouldn’t be on a “set it and forget it” schedule.

-Not only is a refund of $2,800 instant money to jump start, it also means you can adjust your withholdings from that point forward – so not only are you getting back the equivalent of $233 per month, you will also want to change your withholdings to allow that $233 per month to go back to you from that point forward.
+Not only is a refund of $2,800 instant money to jump start, it also means you can adjust your withholdings from that point forward.
+So not only are you getting back the equivalent of $233 per month, you will also want to change your withholdings.
+Allow that $233 per month to go back to you from that point forward.
 Be diligent enough to sit down with an investment professional to put that in a savings vehicle to work for you.

-Stop Eating Out (or, Cut Back): The Average American household spends almost half of their food budget eating out…of $6,000 per year, about $2,700 goes to eating out.
+#3: Stop Eating Out (or, Cut Back): The Average American household spends almost half of their food budget eating out.
+Of $6,000 per year, about $2,700 goes to eating out.
 Alcoholic beverages account for $500 of that.
-More than 75% of Americans eat out once a week… some families eat out as much as once every two or three days.
+More than 75% of Americans eat out once a week.
+Some families eat out as much as once every two or three days.
 (Src)

-$2,700 per year is $225 per month – combined with the amounts you freed up from your Tax Refund, and withholdings, and cutting your entertainment spending that’s over $600 to jump start your retirement – in one year.
+$2,700 per year is $225 per month.
+Combined with the amounts you freed up from your tax refund, withholdings, and a cut in entertainment spending, that’s over $600 to jump start your retirement.
+That’s just for one year.